getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 `[kmclb: do we want to format this in a quote-y kind of way?
 FPA: like a Note or Alert.
 I think it would be kind of cool.]` "Show me your flowchart and conceal your tables, and I shall continue to be mystified.
 Show me your tables, and I won't usually need your flowchart; it'll be obvious." -- [Fred Brooks](https://en.wikipedia.org/wiki/Fred_Brooks), The Mythical Man Month (1975)

-While the theory is interesting, traces, transactions, and spans are ultimately defined by what's in them, and the relationship among them is defined by how links between them are recorded.`[FPA: this sentence is confusing to me.
+While the theory is interesting, ultimately any data structure is defined by the kind of data it contains, and relationships between data structures are defined by how links between them are recorded.
+Traces, transactions, and spans are no different. `[FPA: this sentence is confusing to me.
 Do we mean.
 "Traces, transactions, and spans are defined by what's in them.
-The relationships among the three are defined by the manner in which the links between them are recorded." or something like that?]`
+The relationships among the three are defined by the manner in which the links between them are recorded." or something like that? kmclb: Does this read more easily to you?]`

 **Traces**